davep/davep.github.com/content/2025-04-20-complexitty.md

 ![The help screen](/attachments/2025/04/20/complexitty-help.png)

-and there's also a command palette that also helps you discover (and run) commands and their keyboard bindings.
+and there's also a command palette that helps you discover (and run) commands and their keyboard bindings.

 ![The command palette](/attachments/2025/04/20/complexitty-commands.png)